About the PCV D Licence

 You are able to sit your PCV D test at the age of 18, providing that you already hold a category B (car) driving licence.
 You do not need to have held your licence for a certain period of time.

-At Heads of the Valleys Training, we use a six speed, 48 seater coach with manual transmission for training purposes.
+At Heads of the Valleys Training, we use an automatic passenger service vehicle (PSV) for training purposes.
 Our vehicles have been carefully sourced and selected, to ensure your driver training is as straight forward as possible.

 We have our own private DVSA test centre on site, meaning that you will start and finish your test from the same place you have been training.
 The test routes are therefore around the local area, which you will be completely familiar with by the end of your course.